ralexander11/acct_legacy/README.md

 This is a simple general purpose accounting system that can interface with other python applications.

-## Instructions if Using a Clean DB File ##
+## Instructions If Using a Clean DB File

+The below instructions apply when not using the acct.db file included in the repository.

-Part I - Setup the accounts and capital
+### Part I - Setup the accounts and capital

 1. Run acct.py
 2. You should see 9 standard account get loaded